 The recent catches of harp seals in Greenland were estimated to be about 45 000-55 000 annually, which is an increase from the reported catches of the mid-1980s.
 However, the Greenlandic reporting system has changed appreciably since the mid-1980s and the estimates were judged to be not comparable.

-The total estimate of the 1994 catches was around 115 000 individuals.
-The best "scientific" estimates of harp seal catches (in numbers) during 1970-94 are shown in the figure below.
+The total estimate of the 1994 catches is around 115 000 individuals.

+Northwest Atlantic Harp Seal Catches ('000)

+Fig. 1.
+The best "scientific" estimates of catch during 1970-94.

 Population Estimates